Recovery from synkinesis is possible!

-Crystal Touch conducts extensive scientific research on Bell’s palsy and its residuals and complications, with the main focus on synkinesis.
 Our results show that synkinesis recovery is possible and Bell’s palsy long-term complications can be reduced.
-These statements are supported not only by our scientific work but also by the results that our patients are able to achieve in Crystal Touch clinic.
+These statements are supported by our scientific work, as well as by the results that our patients are able to achieve when following a full Neuro-Proprioceptive Rehabilitation program.

 Our scientific research is conducted by Alex Pashov.
+Alex Pashov publishes and presents some of our findings in scientific papers and during international congresses.

 Our Research Focus